tttmmmyyyy/fixlang/Document.md

 Some C functions allocate a resource which should be deallocated by another C function in the end.
 Most famous examples may be `malloc` / `free` and `fopen` / `fclose`.

-If you try to create a Fix's type which wraps a C resource, and want to call the deallocation function automatically at the end of Fix value's lifetime, `Std::FFI::Destructor::` will be useful.
+If you try to create a Fix's type which wraps a C resource, and want to call the deallocation function automatically at the end of Fix value's lifetime, `Std::FFI::Destructor` will be useful.

 For details, [see the document for `Destructor`](./BuiltinLibraries.md#namespace-destructor).